minekube/gate/README.md

     - windows: `gate.exe`
     - Or build an executable yourself. ;)
 4. Open two terminals, one for each `server1` & `server2`.
-    - Run `java -jar server.jar` to run both servers.
+    - Run `java -jar <the server jar>` to run both servers.

-Now you can connect to the network on `localhost:25565` with Minecraft version 1.8.9.
+Now you can connect to the network on `localhost:25565` with a Minecraft version 1.16.1 and 1.8.x.
-(Newer versions will be easily supported very, very soon!)
+Gate tries to connect you to one of the servers as specified in the configuration.

 Checkout the `/server` command
 (temporarily hardcoded until commands system has been added).